-If you go to UK to improve your English, or even just for a holiday, these 10 expressions might help you recognise some popular British expressions.
+If you go to UK to improve your English, or even just for a holiday, these 10 expressions might help you recognise some popular British phrases.

 You might think you know the meaning of some of these British sayings, but the different situations where you can use them and their double meanings might just surprise you!

-Here are our favourite 10 British expressions and what they mean:
+Here are our favourite 10 British phrases and what they mean:

 Cheeky is a word used by English people to describe somebody who says something insolent or irrelevant in an amusing way.
 You might say “Don’t be so cheeky!”